Stewarding at Hay

 Duties

-Stewards remain at the same venue for each session worked, unless directed to another venue by a Senior Steward.
-Stewards check-in and report to the Venue Head for responsibilities specific to that venue and must inform the Venue Head before they leave.
+Stewards remain at the same venue for each session worked, unless directed to another venue by the Head Steward or Venue Head.
+Stewards check-in and report to the Venue Head for responsibilities specific to that venue when they arrive for duty and must inform the Venue Head before they leave.

 Duties can include; checking tickets, managing queues, observing the audience during an event, picking up litter after events, offering a microphone to the audience during question and answer sessions (if you would like to), and assisting visitors who require help, directions or advice while they are on the festival site.

-Stewards will also be aware of special arrangements made for the disabled in all locations on site, including walkways, toilets, each venue and parking and of evacuation and emergency procedures and meeting places.
+Stewards also need to be aware of any special arrangements made for people with disabilities or additional needs attending events along with any evacuation and emergency procedures and meeting places.

-There are often changes to the printed programme and events can move to different venues across the site.
-A list of the day's changes will be found in the stewards' office and at all venues, but having a pen and printed programme handy to make the alterations is vital.
+Changes can often be made to the printed programme and events can move to different venues across the site.
+A list of the day's changes will be found in the Stewards' Office and at all venues, but having a pen and printed programme handy to make any alterations can be very useful.

 Dress Code

 There is no set dress code.
-We would suggest that you aim for comfort, particularly in the footwear department, as you may be on your feet for quite a while.
+We would suggest that you aim for comfort, particularly footwear, as you may be on your feet for quite a while.
 We have had wet and windy festivals and gloriously hot and sunny ones, and sometimes a mixture of the two during the same year!
+All stewards will be given a branded hi-vis jacket to wear so that they are easily identifiable, padded hi-vis jackets are available if the weather turns cold.

 Meals

-There is also tea, coffee, water and biscuits freely available in the stewards' area at each venue and you may like to bring your own drinks container and/or mug.
-There are also a number of excellent on-site food outlets if you prefer to eat at those (at your own expense) or you are very welcome to bring your own food with you.
+Tea, coffee, water and biscuits are freely available in the stewards' area at each venue and you may like to bring your own drinks container and/or mug.
+There are also a number of excellent on-site food outlets if you prefer to eat at those (at your own expense) or you are very welcome to bring your own food with you if you prefer.

 Car Parking